Trajectory Optimization for UAV-Based Medical Delivery with Temporal Logic Constraints and Convex Feasible Set Collision Avoidance: Introduction

-The entire planning problem—including STL satisfaction, obstacle avoidance, and UAV dynamics—is formulated as a standard convex optimization problem.
-This convex structure ensures computational tractability and allows the problem to be efficiently solved using off-the-shelf convex programming techniques \cite{SCPtutorial}.
+This paper presents a trajectory optimization framework tailored for UAV-based blood delivery missions under temporal and environmental constraints.
+The main contributions of this work are as follows: \begin{enumerate} \item We propose an STL-based formulation of multi-goal medical delivery tasks, allowing each hospital visit to be precisely specified with spatial and temporal bounds. \item Obstacle avoidance is addressed using the convex feasible set method, which iteratively constructs linearized safe regions around a reference trajectory, enabling scalable and collision-free path planning in complex 3D environments. \item The entire planning problem—including STL satisfaction, obstacle avoidance, and UAV dynamics—is formulated as a standard convex optimization problem.
+This convex structure ensures computational tractability and allows the problem to be efficiently solved using off-the-shelf convex programming techniques \citep{SCPtutorial}. \end{enumerate}

 Together, these components form a unified and implementable solution for time-sensitive UAV mission planning, with demonstrated feasibility and robustness in simulated urban environments.

 \emph{Notation}: We denote by $\mathbb{Z}_{[a,b]}$ the set of all integers in the closed interval $[a,b]$, where $a,b\in \mathbb{R}$ and $a\leq b$.